RusuGabriel/Knowledge-Based-System/README.md

 <h1 align="center">Knowledge-Based System</h1>

-<p align="center"> Few lines describing your project.
+<p align="center"> This project aims to implement a simple yet powerfull Knoledge-Based System from scratch using the Java Language
     <br>
 </p>